How Being Brain Damaged Felt to Me

 • When discussing my comatose period, people would say things like “It must have been terrible.”
 I’d respond honestly and acknowledge how I didn’t feel a thing, but recognised it must have been terrible for my loved ones.

-• I couldn’t watch the TV when anything appeared which showed London or New York, places with happy memories for me; I obscured the TV with my hands until the scene was over.
+• I couldn’t watch TV shows when places with happy memories appeared, such as London or New York.
+I obscured the TV with my hands until the scene was over.

-• I’d repeatedly apologise for being so limited at many things which previously came naturally; this became frustrating for anyone in conversation with me.
+• I’d repeatedly apologise for being so limited at many things which previously came naturally, this became frustrating for other people in the conversation.

 • I wasn’t prepared for normal life after discharge from the hospital, despite being given fantastic advice and support.